 You can find out more about our English language requirements.
 This course requires the following:

 - IELTS overall score of 6.5, minimum component scores not below 6.0.

 We welcome applications from students with other internationally recognised qualifications.

 For more information, please visit the international entry requirements page.

 There are no additional entry requirements for this course.

 Dissertation Project in Data Analytics

-The dissertation is intended to give you the opportunity to consolidate the knowledge that you have acquired during the first half of the MSc, and to undertake a research led project.
-You will be expected to carry out a significant development exercise, either in the form of a research project or a knowledge transfer project that is applying recent research and the advanced topics taught in the first half of the course.
+The dissertation is intended to give you the opportunity to consolidate the knowledge that you have acquired during the first half of the MSc, and to undertake a research-led project.
+You will be expected to carry out a significant development exercise, either in the form of a research project or a knowledge transfer project that applies recent research and the advanced topics taught in the first half of the course.

 The module aims to facilitate the acquisition of a range of research methods, ensure that you are aware of the legal framework within which research is conducted, and that you are sensitive to the social and ethical issues which affect Computer Science/Data Analytics research.